How to choose a superyacht crew uniform

 Some superyacht crews are dressed to impress, others follow the polo shirt and shorts routine.
 But what, asks Claire Wrathall, do your staff wear on board?
 And what do their outfits say about you?

-Among the many stand-out yachts that competed in last year's Panerai Classic Yachts Challenge was Moonbeam IV, a 35 metre gaff cutter built in 1914 and once owned by Prince Rainier of Monaco.
+Among the many stand-out yachts that competed in 2014's Panerai Classic Yachts Challenge was Moonbeam IV, a 35 metre gaff cutter built in 1914 and once owned by Prince Rainier of Monaco.

 It was not just her beauty and her speed that caught the eye.
 Even amid the stellar yachts competing in the prestigious series of races, the look of her superyacht crew gave the impression that, despite her 2001 restoration, she was somehow more authentically historic than the competition.

 There was I, on the schooner berthed next to her at the Imperia regatta in northern Italy, dressed — as were we all, owner, guests and race crew — practically and comfortably in Helly Hansen khaki shorts, Musto Evolution white polo shirts, with baseball caps clipped to our collars, everything printed or embroidered with our yacht's sail number and name.

 In contrast Moonbeam IV's crew wore long trousers (though most had rolled them to mid-calf) and long-sleeved smocks of thick white cotton, an outfit completed with navy neckerchiefs and peaked Breton caps.